Manufacturing statistics - NACE Rev. 2

 At the NACE division level the manufacturing sector is composed of 24 different subsectors.
 The largest EU-28 subsectors in 2016 in terms of value added were the manufacture of motor vehicles, trailers and semi-trailers (Division 29) and the manufacture of machinery and equipment (Division 28), while in terms of employment manufacture of food products (Division 10) and the manufacture of fabricated metal products, except machinery and equipment (Division 25) were the largest — see Figure 1.

 Manufacturing subsectors are very diverse, combining activities with relatively low apparent labour productivity and average personnel costs, such as the manufacture of wearing apparel (Division 14), leather products (Division 15), furniture (Division 31), wood and of products of wood and cork (Division 16) and textiles (Division 13), with other activities that have considerably higher values for the same indicators, such as manufacture of coke and refined petroleum products (Division 19), tobacco manufacturing (Division 12) and the manufacture of basic pharmaceutical products and pharmaceutical preparations (Division 21)— see Table 2b.

-In 2015, apparent labour productivity within the EU-28’s manufacturing subsectors ranged from EUR 20.0 thousand per person employed or more for the manufacture of wearing apparel, furniture, leather and related products, and wood and products of wood to EUR 204.0 thousand per person employed for the manufacture of coke and refined petroleum products.
+In 2016, apparent labour productivity within the EU-28’s manufacturing subsectors ranged from EUR 21 000 per person employed or more for the manufacture of wearing apparel, furniture, leather and related products, and wood and products of wood to EUR 241 000 per person employed for the manufacture of coke and refined petroleum products.

-In line with their very low apparent labour productivity, the manufacture of wearing apparel and of leather and related products recorded the lowest average personnel costs in the EU-28’s manufacturing sector, at EUR 16.0 thousand per employee and EUR 21.4 thousand per employee respectively.
-Average personnel costs per employee were EUR 77.7 thousand per employee for the manufacture of coke and refined petroleum products, the highest among the manufacturing subsectors and close to double the manufacturing average.
+In line with their very low apparent labour productivity, the manufacture of wearing apparel and of leather and related products recorded the lowest average personnel costs in the EU-28’s manufacturing sector, at EUR 16 400 per employee and EUR 21 800 per employee respectively.
+Average personnel costs per employee were EUR 78 100 per employee for the manufacture of coke and refined petroleum products, the highest among the manufacturing subsectors and close to double the manufacturing average.